aliciakott/Neighborhood-React-Map/README.md

 You will also need the `prop-types` package, which should be included in your download

+All the images and additional information like business hours are provided by the [Foursquare API](https://foursquare.com/developers/).
 Finally, this app also makes use of the free [Google fonts](http://fonts.googleapis.com/) and [Font Awesome fonts](https://fontawesome.com/).

+#### About that Service Worker

+It only works in production mode.
+Open your terminal or git bash and enter `npm run build` to minify and optimize the files.
+Once this is done, serviceWorker.js checks if a service worker is already registered (and unregisters it, if found).
+Then it registers a service worker and sends a message to the user if an update is available.

 ## Using the Neighborhood React Map